wangzhou/uadk/docs/wd_design.md

 When a process wants to access the same memory by multiple queues, it could rely on the POSIX shared memory API.

+By the way, SVA scenario is not limited in DMA transaction.
+We just use DMA transaction as an example at here.

 ### NOSVA Scenario